savchenkoyana/Nbody/02_Reproduce_JGB/README.md

 Note that you can also use `plot_lagrange_radius.py`.
 Use `out_scaled.nemo` to plot in astrophysical units.

 > Note that if you don't remove escapers, the results may differ!
-You can remove escapers at post-processing using `remove_escapers.py` and re-run `plot_lagrange_radius.py` with post-processed data
+You can remove escapers at post-processing using `remove_escapers.py` and re-run `plot_lagrange_radius.py` with post-processed data for checks (without any guarantees).
+The preferable way, however, is to remove escapers during cluster evolution.

 Use `plot_stats.py` to plot $N(t)$ and $M(t)$ (these should be constant if you don't remove escapers)